Download the DSHS Vaccine Verification Credential Letter here. Then print it or present it on your phone to the vaccine provider.

 - If you are enrolled in a Kaiser Permanente Health Plan you can go to the SEIU 775 Benefits Group page to learn how to sign up to get a vaccine through a local Kaiser clinic or hospital.

-- If you are not enrolled in a Kaiser Permanente Health Plan – or to find other options in your area – you can find vaccine provider locations here.
+- If you are not enrolled in a Kaiser Permanente Health Plan – or to find other options in your area – you can find vaccine provider locations on the DOH site here or at the Washington COVID Vaccine finder site here.
+We suggest checking both sites, as vaccine information can change quickly.

 There are two ways for you to get the credentials needed to identify yourself as being on the 1A priority list to vaccine providers.
 They are: